Cohomology of generalized configuration spaces: Configuration spaces of points on -acyclic spaces

-\begin{para}If $A$ is an $\mathsf A_\infty$-algebra then $H^\bullet(A)$ is a graded associative $R$-algebra, with multiplication induced by $\mu_2$.
-(As stated above, $\mu_2$ satisfies the Leibniz identity with respect to the differential $\mu_1$, so it gives a well defined multiplication on cohomology.)
-Similarly, if $A$ is a $\mathsf C_\infty$-algebra, then its cohomology $H^\bullet(A)$ is a commutative $R$-algebra.
-Informally, the idea of $\mathsf A_\infty$- and $\mathsf C_\infty$-algebras is that they are algebras in which the multiplication $\mu_2$ is not literally associative, but which satisfy the associativity laws up to coherent homotopy.
-For example, the equation $m=3$ above says that the associator of $\mu_2$, considered as a map $A^{\otimes 3} \to A$, is the differential of the map $\mu_3$.
-When taking the cohomology one then gets associativity on the nose. \end{para}
+for $n \geq 1$.
+That the coderivation squares to zero implies e.g.\ that $\mu_1$ is a differential making $A$ into a cochain complex and that $\mu_2$ is a multiplication satisfying the Leibniz rule.
+Hence there is an induced multiplication on $H^\bullet(A)$, which turns out to be associative.
+However, $\mu_2$ is not itself associative.
+Informally, the idea of an $\mathsf A_\infty$-algebra is that it is an algebra in which the multiplication $\mu_2$ satisfies the associativity laws up to coherent homotopy.
+For example, the next equation one obtains from the condition that the coderivation squares to zero is that the associator of $\mu_2$, considered as a map $A^{\otimes 3} \to A$, is the differential of the map $\mu_3$.
+When taking the cohomology one then gets associativity on the nose.
+In general one gets an infinite sequence of quadratic equations expressing relations between the maps $\mu_n$. \end{para}

-\begin{para}There is a general notion of a morphism between algebras over an operad, which however does \emph{not} specialize to the usual notions of $\mathsf C_\infty$-morphism and $\mathsf A_\infty$-morphism.
-The more useful and flexible notion is that of an \emph{$\infty$-morphism}, which is instead defined using the Koszul duality theory.
-If $A$ is a $\mathsf C_\infty$-algebra, then its \emph{bar construction} $\mathrm BA$ is a dg Lie coalgebra, and a $\mathsf C_\infty$-\emph{morphism} $A \to A'$ of $\mathsf C_\infty$-algebras is by definition a morphism of Lie coalgebras $\mathrm BA \to \mathrm BA'$.
-Similarly an $\mathsf A_\infty$-algebra has a bar construction which is a coassociative coalgebra, and an $\mathsf A_\infty$-morphism is a coalgebra morphism between bar constructions. \end{para}\begin{para} Again one can give more explicit definitions.
-An $\mathsf A_\infty$-morphism $(A,\mu) \to (A',\mu')$ is given by a sequence of maps,